klaytn/klaytn-docs/docs/bapp/sdk/caver-js/api-references/caver.rpc/caver.rpc.klay.md

 caver.rpc.klay.getAccount(address [, blockNumber] [, callback])
 ```

-Return the account information of a given address in the Klaytn network.
-For more details about the types of an account in Klaytn network, please refer to [Klaytn Account Types](../../../../../klaytn/design/accounts.md#klaytn-account-types).
+Returns the account information of a given address in the Klaytn.
+For more details about the types of an account in Klaytn, please refer to [Klaytn Account Types](../../../../../klaytn/design/accounts.md#klaytn-account-types).

 **NOTE** `caver.rpc.klay.getAccount` returns the account that exists on the network, so `null` is returned if the account matching the address does not exist on the actual blockchain network.